kevin-labtani/React-Form-Wizard/README.md

 ## Prototyping

+### Multi-step form with react

+`Form` is the parent component and keep track of the step (a number corresponding to the specific form step we're at), the state for all the fields and methods `nextStep()` and `prevStep()` to navigate through the form.
+Then we simply have one component for each page.
+Interaction with back-end would be on Confirm page.

 ### Formik clone with react hooks

 We start with a classic react class component ans build a Formik clone with hooks in order to handle our forms.